 Polymer Pool Algaecides

-Polymer pool algaecides are Poly-Quat compounds with longer chains of carbon.
-These are versatile algaecide options because they are both non-staining and non-foaming.
-These negatively charged polymers spread over the algae cell’s surface much more quickly and surround the cell for the kill.
+Polymer pool algaecides, or Poly-Quat compounds, are versatile algaecide options because they are both non-staining and non-foaming.
+These positively charged polymers spread over the algae cell’s surface and surround the cell for the kill – two times faster than Quat algaecides.

-Poly-Quats are much longer-lasting and more effective than regular Quat algaecides but are also costly.
+Poly-Quats are much longer-lasting and more effective than regular Quat algaecides but are also more costly.
 These algaecides usually get sold in 60% and 30% strengths or concentrations.
 If you are someone on a budget, you may want to research other options.
 But this multi-season algaecide provides a consistent cleaning no matter what time of year it is.
-Rx Clear makes a good solution here.
+I recommend the Rx Clear algaecide.

 Rx Clear makes a strong Poly-Quat algaecide that is more expensive, but also more effective.